 Expanded Learning and Engagement

-Includes programs that encourage or facilitate family involvement in their child’s education, including innovative approaches to outreach and effective involvement of families from diverse communities.
-Also includes programs in which LEAs incorporate student engagement in site and district/COE decision-making, as well as broader community engagement efforts such as community partnerships.
+Includes programs that encourage or facilitate family and/or caregiver involvement in their child’s education, including innovative approaches to culturally competent outreach and effective involvement of families and caregivers from diverse communities.
+Also may include programs in which local educational agencies incorporate broader community engagement efforts such as community partnerships to support family and child success.

 Special Education

-Includes, but is not limited to, programs designed to serve students with special needs, from birth to age 22, such as preschool programs, full-inclusion programs, programs designed to reduce non-public school placements and adult-transition programs.
-May also include innovative programs and resources developed to address the learning and social impacts resulting from distance learning or independent study resulting from learning disruptions.
+Includes, but is not limited to, programs designed to serve students with disabilities from birth to age 22, such as PreK programs, full-inclusion programs, English learner dual identification programs, programs designed to reduce non-public school placements and adult-transition programs.
+May also include partnership with a Special Education Local Plan Area (SELPA), effective parent engagement strategies, innovative programs and resources developed to address the learning and social impacts resulting from distance learning or independent study resulting from learning disruptions.
+May also include LEAs, especially county offices of education, prioritizing closure of special education funding gaps in their budget.

 Student Support Services

 Includes programs and strategies that provide students with the supports and services they need to be successful in school.
-May include on-campus student service centers, parent education programs, foster and homeless youth support, counseling and mental health supports, intervention programs, peer assistance and nutrition programs, and interventions that reduce chronic absence.
+May include on-campus student service centers, support for parent education programs, and peer assistance and nutrition programs.
+Includes programs that remove barriers and provides stability and support for foster youth and youth that are homeless in accordance with federal law, the McKinney-Vento Act, to fulfill educational rights and services for preK-12 students to enroll, attend and succeed in school.

 SPECIFICATIONS FOR ENTRIES